abeland/discretion/README.md

 ### High Level Idea

 The idea is simple: we colocate the read and write policies with the model definitions themselves by defining `can_see?(viewer)` and optionally `can_write?(viewer)`.
-The semantics are straightforward: given a `viewer` (user -- more on this below), can that viewer see the record encapsulated by the model class?
+The semantics are straightforward: given a `viewer` (typically a `User` but can be anything you want -- more on this below), can that viewer see the record encapsulated by the model class?

 For example, let's say we have a web app for a large non-profit organization which has staff who have to raise money from donors.
 So we might have models like `Donor`, `Staff`, and `Donation`s.
 Below we will describe how we would set up authorization/privacy policies for these models using Discretion.